 In ’91, Bryan joined the faculty at Coconino Community College, where he taught science for 24 years until his retirement in 2016.

-Bryan currently serves as the Board President of the Society of Cultural Astronomy of the American Southwest, was founder of the Flagstaff Water Group and serves on the Friends of the Rio Board.
+Bryan currently serves as Co-Chair of the Doney Park Planning Commission.
+He is the Board President of the Society of Cultural Astronomy of the American Southwest, was founder of the Flagstaff Water Group and serves on the Friends of the Rio Board.
 He served for 10 years on the Flagstaff Festival of Science Board, the Sustainable Economic Development Initiative’s Educational Sustainability Committee, and the advocacy team for Coconino Community College, all while teaching at CCC.

 Bryan and his wife, Barbara, love the wilderness and the cultural history of the southwest.
 Bryan leads wildness trips and cultural history tours throughout Northern Arizona and the Southwest for a many different organizations, including National Geographic, Grand Canyon Field Institute, Road Scholars, the American Association for the Advancement of Science, Smithsonian Journeys, and Grand Canyon Youth.